B4rtDC/MaxEntropyGraphs.jl/paper.md

-computation, ensemble sampling, bipartite-projection validation, and directed three-node motif computation across a range of problem scales, using `BenchmarkTools.jl` [@chen2016benchmarktools] on the Julia side and `pytest-benchmark` on the Python side, with both implementations restricted to the same number of cores. `MaxEntropyGraphs.jl` is consistently and often substantially faster at fixed-point parameter computation, with the gap widening as the number of distinct constraints grows
+computation, ensemble sampling, bipartite-projection validation, and directed three-node motif computation across a range of problem scales, using `BenchmarkTools.jl` [@chen2016benchmarktools] on the Julia side (Julia 1.12.6) and `pytest-benchmark` on the Python side, with both implementations restricted to the same number of cores. `MaxEntropyGraphs.jl` is consistently and often substantially faster at fixed-point parameter computation, with the gap widening as the number of distinct constraints grows